mrubash1/DeepDream_Streaming_Video/README.md

 ### Install Jupyter
-*If you have _NOT previously installed_ jupyterhub:* Run this shell script to install jupyterhub as a background service
+*If you have _NOT previously installed_ jupyterhub:* Run this shell script to install jupyterhub as a background service. *NOTE: This only works on Linux!*
 ```
 . build/jupyterhub_install.sh
 ```